theupdateframework/taps/candidate-keyid-tap.md

 keyids using any method that produces a unique identifier within the metadata file.
-This means replacing requirements 1 and 2 above with a description of required keyid properties, ie “The KEYID is an identifier for the key that is determined by the metadata owner and MUST be unique within the root or delegating targets metadata file.”
+This means replacing requirements 1 and 2 above with a description of required keyid properties, ie “The KEYID is an identifier for the key that is determined by the metadata owner and MUST be unique within the delegating metadata file (either root or delegating targets metadata).”
 Once this keyid is determined by the metadata owner using their chosen method, it will be listed in the delegating metadata file and in all signatures that use the corresponding key.
 When parsing metadata signatures, the client would use the keyid(s) listed in the signature header to